Sturge-Weber Syndrome: Symptoms, Diagnosis, and How to Treat

 Genetic testing for the GNAQ mutation can confirm the diagnosis of Sturge-Weber Syndrome.
 This testing, typically performed on blood or skin samples, can provide definitive evidence of the condition.

-Genetic Factors and Risk Factors
+What Are the Genetic Factors and Risk Factors for Sturge-Weber Syndrome?

 Genetic Factors in Sturge-Weber Syndrome

 The GNAQ gene mutation is a critical factor in the development of SWS.
-This mutation leads to abnormal signaling pathways that result in the formation of port-wine stains and other vascular abnormalities.
+This mutation leads to abnormal signalling pathways that result in the formation of port-wine stains and other vascular abnormalities.
 Understanding the genetic basis of SWS can help in developing targeted therapies and improving diagnostic accuracy.

 Risk Factors for Sturge-Weber Syndrome